iwanders/nixos-surface/README.md

   - [x] Deploy some encryption, either LUKS & TPM or ecryptfs on the homedir.
 See also [this](https://github.com/linux-surface/linux-surface/wiki/Disk-Encryption), now using LUKS2, typecover works with appropriate kernel modules.
   - [x] Fix multiboot clock, done by setting the registry key found in the [windows](./windows) subdirectory.
   - [x] Create live cd with this readme and config, in case we need to recover.
-  - [ ] Sometimes we can't type at the full disk encryption page, if we use USB keyboard, only half of the kernel modules get loaded, platform profile for example is missing.
+  - [x] Sometimes we can't type at the full disk encryption page, if we use USB keyboard, only half of the kernel modules get loaded, platform profile for example is missing.
+Not seen since kernel update.